Make-Ahead Breakfast Egg Cups

 - Scrambled or whole eggs: You can mix eggs with cream, salt, and pepper to make scrambled egg cups – or you can simply crack a egg and pour it into the muffin tin whole.
 Either way is fine.

 - Make-ahead: Make a batch of 6 egg cups on Sunday night, and enjoy them for the next 2 to 3 days for breakfast.
+Keep them refrigerated in a covered container.

 - Reheat: Reheat the egg cups in the microwave or toaster oven.
 (Or you can eat them cold!)